-Cyclosporin is an immunosuppressant which inhibits calcineurin so that the production of release of interleukin II will be suppressed as well.
+Cyclosporin is an immunosuppressant which inhibits calcineurin so that the production of interleukin II will be suppressed as well.
 This lowers the activity of T-lymphocytes and hence the immune system.
 Cyclosporin is used for the prophylaxis and treatment of organ transplant rejections, graft-versus-host disease, nephrotic syndrome, moderate to severe rheumatoid arthritis, active rheumatoid arthritis, psoriasis and eczema.

 Cyclosporin can be taken orally as tablets and solution.
 It can also be used as eye drops or injection through the veins.
 Listed below are the indications and the dosages.